-A few weeks back, Dave of Podcast Engineers started a thread on Quora asking what made people start their podcast.
-A couple of people answered including notable ones like John Lee Dumas!
-Their answers are quite spectacular and thought-provoking that we thought we could share this with everyone.
+A few weeks back, Dave of Podcast Engineers started a thread on Quora asking people what prompted them to start a podcast.
+Several people answered including the legendary John Lee Dumas!
+Their answers are so interesting that sharing it seemed like the best thing to do!

-Here are some of the answers we loved and some of the key points in their answers that we think will help anyone who is still starting out.
+Here are some of the answers we loved and some of the key points that can be beneficial for those who are just starting out.

-“When I first started podcasting I was down and out… I wanted a way to meet celebrities, give away free content to poor people, and hoped I could grow my business too.
-Right from the get-go podcasting helped me meet celebrities and soon it led to my business shifting and exploding all of the sudden.
+“When I first started podcasting I was down and out . . .
+I wanted a way to meet celebrities, give away free content to poor people, and hoped I could grow my business too.
+Right from the get-go, podcasting helped me meet celebrities and soon it led to my business shifting and exploding all of a sudden.

 Now I podcast to give away content, meet the most amazing people, create a community, changing the lives of my listeners, growing my business, giving back, and making money.”
 It’s fantastic to be able to have all of it because of podcasting.

 - Luis Congdon, Thriving Launch Podcast